Spectacle Lenses Bridgnorth by Liage Opticians

 Photochromic lenses darken in sunlight to reduce the amount of light the wearer experiences (like sunglasses).
 However, there are numerous options available which affects their clarity, reaction time and depth of tint.
 Many multiple optician groups have only one or two (at most) types available, unlike Liage.

 Bifocal lenses are for people who require different lenses to see near compared to distance.
 Put simply the main lens is the distance lens and carrier for the reading portion which is like a small window incorporated into the lens.
 There are numerous designs of these lenses which have variations in the reading window.
 At Liage we assess which lens is the best option for your visual demands.

-Varifocal lenses are similar to bifocal lenses in that they give different focussing points within the lens to see both distance and near but also everything in between as well.
+Varifocal lenses are similar to bifocal lenses in that they give different focussing points within the lens, to see both distance and near but also everything in between.
 There is no window and the focus points are blended into a continuous variation.
 Most multiple optician groups offer a ‘Good, Better, Best’ option of 3 lens designs (from one manufacturer).
-When you consider that Liage has over 80 designs available from different manufacturers you can see that the ‘Good, Better, Best’ does not cover everyone’s needs.
+When you consider that Liage has over 80 designs available from different manufacturers you can see that the ‘Good, Better, Best,’ does not cover everyone’s needs.
 We always ask what your visual requirements are and match the best designs to your needs.

 High Index lenses

-High Index lenses are made of materials that are thinner & therefore cosmetically superior for people with high prescription thicker lenses.
+High Index lenses are made of materials that are thinner, and therefore cosmetically superior, for people with high prescription (thicker) lenses.
 However, designs of the lens curvature and the type of material can have good or adverse effects on the vision.
 Liage staff have a thorough understanding of the advantages and shortcomings of these lenses and advise based on best results, not on highest prices.